 - Toe Walking – it’s common for children to walk on tip-toes, but consistently doing so is abnormal

-- In-Toeing – occurs when one or both feet point toward the other due to a rotation in the foot, leg, thigh or hip
+- In-Toeing – when one or both feet point toward the other due to a rotation in the foot, leg, thigh or hip

-Diagnosing Your Baby’s Foot Development
+Baby Foot Development

-When a baby first begins to walk, shoes are not necessary indoors.
-As a toddler, walking barefoot allows the youngster’s foot to grow normally and to develop its muscular and strength, as well as the grasping action of toes.
-Of course, when walking outside or on rough surfaces, babies’ feet should be protected in lightweight, flexible footwear made of natural materials.
+When a child begins to walk, which is expected between 10 and 18 months, shoes aren’t necessary indoors.
+Walking barefoot actually allows a child’s foot to grow normally and to develop its muscularity and strength, as well as the grasping action of toes.
+Of course, when walking outside or on rough surfaces, babies’ feet should be protected in shoes that are:

 Treatments for children and infants can vary from rest to surgery.
 At Advanced Foot & Ankle we always look to conservative treatment options first – especially with children.

 Often times, when caught in the early stages, treating a child or infant’s foot ailments require simple bracing, an exercise regimen to build strength in the foot, proper fitting footwear, and rest.